 The best brand strategy slide

 The most essential slides in any brand plan are the strategy pages, with one page for each strategy.
-The good news is that you have completed the most challenging part by finding the strategic objective statement, which moves to the second line.
+And, the good news is that you have completed the most challenging part by finding the strategic objective statement, which moves to the second line.
 We write a shorter, simpler version of the strategy as the headline.

 For each strategy, hold a brainstorming session to get the best tactical program ideas.
 Then narrow down to a maximum of three tactics per strategy to ensure the focus of your limited resources, especially money and time.
 That gives you enough money to make sure each tactic will break through and that we have enough time to put our heart and soul into perfecting the execution.
 There is nothing worse than a plan of 75 random tactics because each execution then becomes a chore you complete instead of a passion you love.